 - It helps you soften your strokes for safer scissoring.
-Scissor-scissor scissor STOP, scissor – scissor -scissor
+Scissor-scissor-scissor STOP, scissor – scissor – scissor STOP.

 - Ever wonder how groomers can hold their scissors in one place and make their scissors look like they’re floating?
 The K9K 1-2-3 Count Method will strengthen your techniques.
 Guaranteed!

-- Count and You won’t hurt your dog’s privates by clipper burn because you wont be prolonging your “stay” in these areas.
+- Count so you won’t prolong your “stay” and hurt your dog’s privates from clipper burns.
 Only for the count of 3.
 Tap-tap-tap, 1-2-3, 1-2-3 then lift up your clippers and move to another spot.
 Gauge your results then start again if you need to.
 1-2-3.
 Repeat.
 I promise using this technique you won’t hurt the dog!

 - If you’re a novice at using and holding clippers, counting 1-2-3 will make you a pro!

 - Slice 3x in the middle of a mat or tangle 1-2-3; spray with detangler, then brush out.
 The slicing is actually thinning the thickness in the knot, and thinners make the result look like the dog grew its hair that way, very natural.